Enngage/kontent-ai-conditionally-required-element/README.md

 ## Description

-This custom element for [Kentico Kontent](https://kontent.ai) is used for rebuilding Open API references
+This custom element for [Kentico Kontent](https://kontent.ai) is used to make an element conditionally required based on values from other elements

 ## Deploy